dheath73/proxmox_portainer_lxc/README.md

 ***Note:*** _Before using this repo, make sure Proxmox is up to date._

-To create a new LXC container on Proxmox and setup Portainer to run inside of it, run the following in a SSH connection or the Proxmox web shell.
+To create a new LXC container on Proxmox and setup Portainer CE (v2.1) to run inside of it as well as having watchtower installed and running everyday at 3am just run the following in a SSH connection or the Proxmox web shell.

 ```
 bash -c "$(wget -qLO - https://github.com/dheath73/proxmox_portainer_lxc/raw/master/create_container.sh)"